📝 Python

 What Is Function Composition?

-Function Composition is the practice of combining simple functions into more complex ones.
+Function composition is the practice of combining simple functions into more complex ones.

-(f ∘ g)(x) = f(g(x))
+In math: (f ∘ g)(x) = f(g(x)) — first g, then f.

 def add_10(x):